pedrofolim/devbox/howtos/howto.check_defaults.md

 # Testing Defaults

-These are a laundry list of defaults that OS X 10.8.5 and XCode 5.1.1
+These are a laundry list of defaults that OS X 10.8.5, XCode 5.1.1, and Apple's supplied Java 6 SE.

 ## Assumptions